 Students begin the Common European Framework of Reference for Languages (CEFR) A1 level to develop cultural knowledge and communicative skills in speaking, listening, reading and writing in modern standard French.
 Students are assumed to have no prior knowledge of French.

 - Conduct short conversations in French, using appropriate grammar and pronunciation, on topics such as self and immediate concrete surroundings;

-- Interact and answer simple questions about nationality, origin and habitation.
+- Ask and answer simple questions in French;

 - Module 1: Se Présenter